Naresh-Gudipalli/Few-Shot-Image-Classification-Can-Intelligent-Data-Curation-Replace-Large-Training-Datasets-/README.md

 ## Overview

 This dissertation investigates whether intelligently curated small subsets of training data can approach the performance of models trained on full datasets.
-A fixed SimpleCNN architecture is trained across five phases — from full-data baselines down to subsets as small as 0.2% of the original training set — with the only variable being *how* the training examples are selected.
+A fixed SimpleCNN architecture is trained across five phases from full-data baselines down to subsets as small as 0.2% of the original training set with the only variable being *how* the training examples are selected.

-The core question: **does smart data selection beat random sampling, and by how much?**

 ---

-## Architecture — SimpleCNN (Fixed Across All Phases)
+## Architecture - SimpleCNN (Fixed Across All Phases)

 The same model is used in every phase.
 Nothing changes except the training data.